denisw/redux-preboiled/docs/guides/actions.md

 ```

 The action type value is made available as a `type` property on the returned
-actions creator (e.g., `increment.type` in the example above).
+action creator (e.g., `increment.type` in the example above).
 This means
 you don't need to define a separate action type constant.

 ```js